mulesoft/pdk-custom-policy-examples/ai-prompt-template/README.md

 }
 ```

-3. The policy then transforms the request payload by applying the provides values on the configured template:
+3. The policy then transforms the request payload by applying the provided values on the configured template:

 ```json
 {